Atrejooo/nixos_config/README.md

 - the `hardware.nix` already defines, how the file system is to be decrypted (opening `LUKS` container) and mounted
 - `install.sh` formats the disk and installs this flake automatically
 - Run `curl -sL https://raw.githubusercontent.com/Atrejooo/nixos_config/main/install.sh > ./install.sh && chmod +x ./install.sh` to fetch the script
+- Run `lsblk` to verify the name of the block device you want to install to (device, not partition!).
 - Run `sudo ./install.sh --disk <disk> --host <host> --swap-size <swap-size> --username <username>`
   - Required:
     - `<disk>` -> Device to install to (e.g. `/dev/nvme0n1`)